aniecres/Team_Profile_Generator/README.md

 FS <br>

 ## Usage
-You will use Node Index to start answering the questions through the terminal and be able to generate the HTML.
+You will use Node Index to start answering the questions through the terminal and be able to generate the HTML page.

 ## License